Samuel-Duque/FaceDetection-LibraryAccess/README.md

 ## Updates

 - The first two weeks of this project were mainly spent looking for and reading documentation about how to create this `Face recognition model`.
 I started programming a sample with local images and an MVP code with a lot of room for improvement.
 (08/13 -> 08/28)
-- At this moment, my group of researchers is interviewing our college's staff to understand the pain of this process and validate our project to actually help both students and labors.(08/29 -> Now)
+- At this moment, our group of researchers are interviewing our college's staff to understand the pain of this process and validate our project to actually help both students and labors.
+We've reached a decent amount of awnsers and a positive feedback to continue our project.
+(08/29 -> 09/13)
+- Starting at 2nd week of September, I've started creating an API using `FastAPI` and a DataBase using `SQLite`, the respective archives are `api.py`, `schemas.py`, ` models.py` and `database.py`.
+Also, I've created a _React_ app aiming to livestream the Face Detection's output